dionarodrigues/diogorodrigues.dev/blog/2020-07-22-css-in-js-and-the-death-of-traditional-css.en.md

 ---
 title: 'CSS-in-JS and the death of traditional CSS'
 date: '2020-07-22 01:21:23'
-description: "Despite the evolution of CSS over the last few years (like CSS vars, for example), it still has several problems, especially when used in larger projects.
-And because of this CSS-in-JS emerged as a set of ideas to solve these complex CSS problems: modularity, specificity, class name conflicts, scope and more."
+description: 'Despite the evolution of CSS over the last few years (like CSS vars, for example), it still has several problems, especially when used in larger projects.
+And because of this CSS-in-JS emerged as a set of ideas to solve these complex CSS problems: modularity, specificity, class name conflicts, scope and more.'
 category: CSS
 background: '#353b48'
 featuredImage: '/assets/img/blog/css-in-js.jpg'